PowellMakerspace/MakerspaceLogin/README.md

 # MakerspaceLogin

-New Login System for the Powell Makerspace
+Android App designed to collect login information for the Powell Makerspace.
+This application will hold some member information but it mostly used to track the people in using the Makerspace.